Subscribe and save – Enjoy Filter Replacements Hassle-free

 Ease of Installation and Maintenance

-Single-room units for air purifiers and humidifiers are generally plug-and-play, so there’s not much setup involved.
-As for whole-house systems, those usually require hiring a professional to do the installation.
+Single room units for air purifiers and humidifiers are generally plug and play, so there’s not much setup involved.
+As for whole house systems, those usually require hiring a professional to do the installation.
 When it comes to maintenance, air purifiers only need a few filter replacements a year, depending on the model and how dirty your home’s air is.
 Besides, some air purifiers have washable pre-filters that need cleaning every few months.
 Humidifiers, however, typically demand more regular cleaning and maintenance, including daily or weekly water changes and cleaning to prevent mold and bacteria growth.

 Appearance

 Air purifiers and humidifiers have come a long way in design, with many blending seamlessly into your home’s aesthetics.
 Air purifiers tend to be larger and more conspicuous, resembling tower fans or small speaker systems.
-Humidifiers can be more compact and come in various shapes, from sleek modern designs to more traditional tank-style units.
+Humidifiers can be more compact and come in various shapes, from sleek modern designs to more traditional tank style units.
 Both are generally unobtrusive and can be tucked away in a corner.

 Energy Efficiency